distributev/rundeck-prototype/README.md

 <strong>Step 5</strong> - The <a href="#userinterface">User Interface</a> should contain all required information

-<strong>Step 6</strong> - [rundeck-customizations-guide.md](rundeck-customizations-guide.md) information should be accurate and should be easy to try
+<strong>Step 6</strong> - [rundeck-customizations-guide.md](rundeck-customizations-guide.md) information should be accurate and should be easy to follow

 ## Steps to Implement the Above Requirements